tdhock/tdhock.github.io/_posts/2021-02-15-aum-map-vs-radix-sort.md

 I was not surprised to observe that the C++ code (aum) was orders of magnitude faster than the R code (penaltyLearning).
 That is to be expected due to the overhead of interpreting/evaluating R code.
-However I was surprised to observe that the speedup consistency decreases as the data size (N.pred) increases.
+However I was surprised to observe that the speedup consistently decreases as the data size (N.pred) increases.

 This can be explained by remembering that R/data.table uses the linear